-- 3.4.a. organization and leadership of a residency advisory committee that provides guidance for residency program conduct and related issues; - 3.4.b. oversight of the progression of residents within the program and documentation of completed requirements; - 3.4.c. implementing use of criteria for appointment and reappointment of preceptors; - 3.4.d. evaluation, skills assessment, and development of preceptors in the program; - 3.4.e. creating and implementing a preceptor development plan for the residency program; - 3.4.f. continuous residency program improvement in conjunction with the residency advisory committee; and, - 3.4.g. working with pharmacy administration to achieve the educational objectives of the department.
+- 3.4.a. organization and leadership of a residency advisory committee that provides guidance for residency program conduct and related issues; - 3.4.b. oversight of the progression of residents within the program and documentation of completed requirements; - 3.4.c. implementing use of criteria for appointment and reappointment of preceptors; - 3.4.d. evaluation, skills assessment, and development of preceptors in the program; - 3.4.e. creating and implementing a preceptor development plan for the residency program; - 3.4.f. continuous residency program improvement in conjunction with the residency advisory committee; and, - 3.4.g. working with pharmacy administration.